r4sas/PBinCLI/README.md

 License
 -------
-This project is licensed under the DWTFYWWI license, which can be found in the file [LICENSE](LICENSE) in the root of the project source code.
+This project is licensed under the MIT license, which can be found in the file [LICENSE](LICENSE) in the root of the project source code.